deepanshs/mrsimulator/docs/introduction.rst

      - (0.015% x 1.11%) ~ 0.00016%

-In the ``mrsimulator`` library, we consider each isotopomer as a simplified isolated spin-system, where only the NMR active sites may reside within the spin-system.
+In the ``mrsimulator`` library, we consider each isotopomer as a simplified isolated spin system, where only the NMR active sites may reside within the spin system.
 All NMR inactive sites are ignored.
-This simplified isolated spin-system is given the class name of **SpinSystem**.
-In the following sub-section, we illustrate with examples of how we represent the isotopomers using the spin-systems.
+This simplified isolated spin system is given the class name of **SpinSystem**.
+In the following sub-section, we illustrate with examples of how we represent the isotopomers using the spin systems.
 For a detailed description of the class attributes, refer to :numref:`table_spin_system` to :numref:`table_symmetric_tensor`.